 I’ve mentioned my personal experience and history with language learning in a few different posts.
-And I try to keep this page updated.
-Although, if I am totally honest, I haven’t been doing a great job…
+And I do my best to keep this page updated.

-I then started to pick up Italian, continued German (which I had dabbled in before), Croatian, and had one or two lessons in Mandarin from my roommates.
-And that brings me to today.
+I started on Italian, continued German (which I had dabbled in before), took up Croatian, and begged my roommates for one or two lessons in Mandarin (though again, nothing stuck).
+And that, with a few years in between, brings me to today.

 Confessions of a Serial Language Learner